Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 ### [[Encoding-NaN]]
 ### [[Encoding-Modified-Spur]]
-#### Class numbers
-1. Object - this is reserved for the master superclass.
-This is also the value returned by `immediate_class` for all heap and thread-local objects.
-This is an address of an in-memory object, so sign-extending the address is all that is required (at most, for NaN encoding).
-This gives us 48-bit addresses, which is the maximum for current architectures.
-(This could be extended by 3 more bits, if required.)
-2. SmallInteger - this is reserved for the bit patterns that encode small integers.
-This isn't encoded in the tag.
-In the NaN encoding, for integers the low 50 bits of the"hash code" make up the value, so this provides 50-bit integers (-562,949,953,421,312 to 562,949,953,421,311).
-The negative integers are first, followed by the positive integers.
-This allows numerous optimizations of SmallInteger operations (see [[Optimizations]]).
-In the (modified) Spur encoding, they are 61-bit integers, and different optimizations are possible.
-3. UndefinedObject: This encodes the singleton value `nil`.
-4. False: The False and True classes only differ by 1 bit so they can be tested easily if that is appropriate (in code generation).
-This encodes the singleton value `false`.
-5. True: This encodes the singleton value `true`
-6. Float - this is reserved  for the bit patterns that encode double-precision IEEE floating point.
-In the NaN encoding, this isn't encoded in the tag, but rather with all the values outside the range of literals (where the S+M is less than 0xFFF or the value -inf).
-7. Symbol: See [Symbols](Symbols.md) for detailed information on the format.
-8. Character: The hash code contains the full Unicode value for the character.
-This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.

-### Thunks and Closures
-Full block closures are relatively expensive because most need to be heap allocated.
-Even though they will typically be discarded quickly, they take dozens of instructions to create, and put pressure on the heap - causing garbage collections to be more frequent.
-There are many common blocks that don't actually need access to method local variables, `self` or parameters.
-These can be encoded as immediate values with special subclasses of BlockClosure and obviate the need for heap allocation.
-1. a SmallInteger thunk acts as a niladic BlockClosure that returns a limited range of numeric values, encoded in the hash bits.
-Hence this supports 32/45-bit SmallIntegers.
-2. a Float thunk similarly supports 32/45-bit float values.
-3. an immediate thunk acts as a niladic BlockClosure that returns any immediate.
-For modified Spur format, this only supports  the first 8K classes and 32-bit hash values, but this includes all the common values.
-Examples: `[#foo]`, `[true]`, `[nil]`, `[$x]`.
-4. a heap thunk is similar, but it returns a heap object.
-5. a non-local thunk simply does a non-local return of one of 8 constant values.
-The low 48 bits (with the low 3 bits forced to zero) are the address of the Context.
-The only possible values (encoded in the low 3 bits) are: `[^self]`, `[^true]`, `[^false]`, `[^nil]`, `[^-1]`, `[^0]`, `[^1]`, `[^2]`.
-6. all remaining closures are full block closures and are memory objects (they may have been moved to a heap or still reside on the stack), and contain the following fields in order (omitting any unused fields):
-	1. the address of the CompiledMethod object that contains various values, and the threaded code implementation (if this is the only field the block has no closure or other variable fields, so the block can be statically allocated - otherwise it needs to be stack allocated (which could be moved to a heap);
-	2. the address of the Context if there are any non-local returns (if a closure that references a Context is forced to the heap, that will force that Context to be promoted to the heap);
-	3. the address of the value holding block if there were multiple blocks in a method and mutable values needed by this block were allocated in another block (there could conceivably be multiples if there are blocks within blocks);
-	4. the values of `self` and any parameters or read-only locals, that are referenced just in this block (this also includes locals that are used solely in the block after being initialized in the method), as well as (if this is a local-holding block) any mutable locals used by this or other blocks.

-When a `[`some-value`]` closure is required and some-value is a literal, self, or a parameter to the method (i.e. something that can't be assigned to), runtime code returns either a numeric or immediate thunk (if the value is numeric/immediate and fits), a heap thunk when the value is a heap object, with the low 48 bits referencing the object, or, if the value doesn't fit any of these constraints, then it will fall back to a full closure with 2 fields: the CompiledMethod reference and the value.
-This applies to `self` or any other runtime value.

-There are pre-defined CompiledMethods for some common closures:
-1. value:  `[some-value]` - use when value isn't covered by numeric, immediate or heap thunks.
-CompiledMethod reference and the value are the only things in the closure
-2. id: `[:x|x]` -
-3. return id: `[:x| ^ x]`
-4. return value: `[^ value]` - when the value is outside the non-local thunk group.
-The value is the only thing in the closure other than the method address and the `Context` pointer.

-More information on closures can be found at [[Execution#BlockClosures]].

 ### Object in Memory
 This encoding was initially inspired by some of the basic ideas from the [SPUR](http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/) encoding for objects on the heap, used by the [OpenSmalltalk VM](https://github.com/OpenSmalltalk).